-Before we began our audit procedures we were asked to reverse the prior year accrual entries for receivables and payables and record the current year amounts as noted in the adjusting journal entries attached.
+Before we began our audit procedures, we were asked to reverse the prior year accrual entries for receivables and accrued liabilities and record the related current year amounts in addition to recording prepaid expenses as noted in the adjusting journal entries attached.
 The information for these entries was provided by management and they understood and agreed to these entries.
 However, since we made these entries, by definition this is a control deficiency and we ask that these entries be made by management in the future.
-This deficiency is a repeat from the prior year, but due to the change in personnel during the year, the deficiency was not able to be addressed this year, but the hope is to address the issue in the subsequent year.
+This deficiency is a repeat from the prior year, but due to personnel still learning the financial software, the deficiency was not addressed this year, but the hope is to address the issue in the subsequent year.